-- 8. Concentration of credit risk Financial instruments which potentially subject PFM to concentrations of credit risk consist primarily of cash, cash equivalents, investments and contributions receivable.
+8. Concentration of credit risk of credit risk Financial instruments which potentially subject PFM to concentrations of credit risk consist primarily of cash, cash equivalents, investments and contributions receivable.
 PFM maintains substantially all of its cash, cash equivalents and investments in high credit-quality financial institutions.
 Cash held by financial institutions is insured by the Federal Deposit Insurance Corporation up to \$250.
 Investments held by financial institutions are insured by the Securities Investor Protection Corporation up to \$500, which includes up to \$250 protection for cash held in brokerage accounts.
-At June 30, 2021 and 2020, substantially all of PFM's cash, cash equivalents and investment balances were uninsured.
-For the composition of investment balances at June 30, 2021 and 2020, see Note 2. - 9.
-Retirement plan PFM maintains a defined contribution plan that covers all qualifying employees, as defined within the plan agreement.
-The plan is based on mandatory employee contributions of 2% of annual salary with PFM's discretionary contributions equaling 3% of annual salary for the years ended June 30, 2021 and 2020.
+At June 30, 2022 and 2021, substantially all of PFM's cash, cash equivalents and investment balances were uninsured.
+For the composition of investment balances at June 30, 2022 and 2021, see Note 2.

+9. Retirement plan PFM maintains a defined contribution plan that covers all qualifying employees, as defined within the plan agreement.
+The plan is based on mandatory employee contributions of 2% of annual salary with PFM's discretionary contributions equaling 3% of annual salary for the years ended June 30, 2022 and 2021.
 Employees are 100% vested in contributions they make to the defined contribution plan and investment income earned thereon.
 Contributions by PFM on their behalf and investment income earned are immediately vested.

-Total PFM contributions were \$578 and \$554 for the years ended June 30, 2021 and 2020, respectively.
+Total PFM contributions were \$659 and \$578 for the years ended June 30, 2022 and 2021, respectively.

 10. Leases Operating leases: PFM has entered into various operating lease agreements, as lessee, primarily for office space and office equipment.
-Upon the sale of its property and building, PFM entered into an operating lease agreement in May 2021 for an office space with a two-year term which does not contain any escalation clause.
-Operating lease expenses incurred under these operating leases were \$65 and \$55 in 2021 and 2020, respectively.
+Upon the sale of its property and building, PFM entered into an operating lease agreement in May 2021 for an office space with an initial two-year term which does not contain any escalation clause.
+An addendum to the office lease was signed in March 2022 with reduction in the rented space and corresponding monthly rent amount effective September 1, 2022.
+The addendum extends the lease through April 30, 2026, and includes an escalation clause which will take effect on May 1, 2023.

+Operating lease expenses incurred under these operating leases were \$247 and \$65 in 2022 and 2021, respectively.